This page serves as a record of the experiments conducted during the development of SODA. This log documents

 <|text_start|>, <|text_end|>, <|audio_start|>, <|audio_end|>)Decision on BPE Merges: We initially explored whether BPE merges for audio tokens could improve efficiency, hypothesizing that recurring audio patterns might benefit from subword tokenization.
 However, experiments up to 128K merges (i.e., the audio tokens would be 128K tokens) yielded only ~10% token reduction—insufficient efficiency gain to justify the cost of learning significantly more tokens.
 We therefore opted for 0 merges, keeping the audio vocabulary as direct codebook indices.

-Note on Implementation: We map discrete audio token indices (0–16383) to Unicode characters in the Private Use Area (offset 0xE000),
+Note on Implementation: We map discrete audio tokens (0–16383) to Unicode characters in a Private Use Area (PUA) with offset 0xE000,

 so each audio token becomes a single character.
 This allows us to treat interleaved audio-text sequences as plain strings,